Alexander II of Russia: Aftermath

 The Church of the Savior on Blood was built on the site of Alexander II's assassination.

 Alexander II, also known as the Grand Duke of Finland, was well regarded among the majority of Finns.
 Statue of Alexander II at the Senate Square in Helsinki, Finland, flowered on 13 March 1899, the day of the commemoration of the emperor's death.

 Alexander II's death caused a great setback for the reform movement.
 One of his last acts was the approval of Mikhail Loris-Melikov's constitutional reforms.
 Though the reforms were conservative in practice, their significance lay in the value Alexander II attributed to them: "I have given my approval, but I do not hide from myself the fact that it is the first step towards a constitution."

 In a matter of 48 hours, Alexander II planned to release these plans to the Russian people.
-Instead, following his succession, Alexander III, under the advice of Konstantin Pobedonostsev, chose to abandon these reforms and went on to pursue a policy of greater autocratic power.
+Instead, following his succession, Alexander III, under the advice of Konstantin Pobedonostsev, chose to abandon his father's reforms and went on to pursue a policy of reactionism and greater autocratic power.

-The assassination triggered major suppression of civil liberties in Russia, and police brutality burst back in full force after experiencing some restraint under the reign of Alexander II, whose death was witnessed firsthand by his son, Alexander III, and his grandson, Nicholas II, both future emperors who vowed not to have the same fate befall them.
-Both of them used the Okhrana to arrest protestors and uproot suspected rebel groups, creating further suppression of personal freedom for the Russian people.
-A series of anti-Jewish pogroms and antisemitic legislation, the May Laws, were yet another result.
+The assassination triggered major suppression of civil liberties in Russia, and police brutality burst back in full force after experiencing some restraint under the reign of Alexander II, whose death was witnessed firsthand by his son, Alexander III, and his grandson, Nicholas II.
+Vowing not to have the same fate befall them, both emperors brought back repressive state security practices and curtailed the liberal judicial reforms implemented by Alexander II.
+Further, both of them assiduously used the Okhrana, a secret police service, to arrest protestors, spy on perceived dissidents, and uproot suspected rebel groups, creating further suppression of personal freedom for the Russian people.
+A series of anti-Jewish pogroms and antisemitic legislation, the May Laws, were yet another outcome of Alexander II's assassination.

 Finally, the tsar's assassination also inspired anarchists to advocate "'propaganda by deed'—the use of a spectacular act of violence to incite revolution."

 In 1881, the Alexander Church, designed by Theodor Decker and named after Alexander II, was completed in Tampere.
 Also, with construction starting in 1883, the Church of the Savior on Blood was built on the site of Alexander's assassination and dedicated in his memory.